isabelle-sanford/taxman/README.md

 # taxman
-Program replicating the Taxman computer game
+Program replicating the Taxman computer game and trying various algorithms with it.
+See TheTaxmanSummary.pdf for further information.